Recent Bermuda Rhodes Scholars

 Top

 FHerring2.jpg (45667 bytes)2003 HERRING, Fiona E (Bermuda and Brasenose) b.28th Nov, 1980, Paget, Bermuda d. of Lionel and Sheila Herring, Warwick, Bermuda.
 Educ Port Royal School (Bermuda) 1985-1992; Saltus Grammar School (Bermuda) 1992-1998; Dartmouth College (USA) 1998-2002; London School of Economics (UK) 2002-2003.
+To read for a DPhil in Management Studies.

 Fiona attended Port Royal Primary School and Saltus Grammar School in Bermuda, and was Head Girl of both.
 She graduated from Saltus in 1998 with distinction, and entered Dartmouth College in the United States.
 She graduated from Dartmouth in June 2002 with a Bachelor of Arts in Computer Science, and is currently studying for a Master of Science in the Analysis, Design and Management of Information Systems at the London School of Economics and Political Science (LSE) in England.
 She was a recipient of the Sir Harry D. Butterfield Undergraduate Scholarship and the Nicholl Postgraduate Scholarship.